PavloBryliak/AdFontes/README.md

 # AdFontes

-Google Hashcode qualification round 2016 by Pavlo Bryliak and Oleksandr Potapov Our task was to make a drone delivery system.
+Google Hashcode qualification round 2016 by Pavlo Bryliak and Oleksandr Potapov.
+ Our task was to make a drone delivery system.

 ### Running code
-The algorithm basically works with 1st map - MotherOfAll To run the algorithm you have to run
+The algorithm basically works with 1st map - MotherOfAll.
+ To run the algorithm you have to run
 ```
 main.py
 ```